 We seek to address all aspects of diversity, equity, and inclusion (DE&I) for postdocs at MIT.
 By leveraging the existing globally diverse population of postdocs, we hope to create an even more inclusive, diverse, and collaborative environment for all at MIT, and to prepare postdocs to be leaders in DE&I efforts both here and at future workplaces.
 By maintaining this standing committee, we aim to enable its members to provide new opportunities for training, to assemble resources, and to advocate for awareness and institutional changes.

 Keep an eye out for emails about meetings and other events!
-We will also announce all meetings in the weekly PDA newsletter.
+We have ongoing book and journal clubs open to any postdoc.

 MIT Offices and Groups

 The Institute Community and Equity Office (ICEO) is the primary source for DE&I related efforts at MIT.

 The ICEO also maintains an extensive list of offices, committees, people, and other resources related to their mission.